sasadangelo/langchain-tutorials/lesson-1/README.md

 python3 watsonx.py
 ```

-## How to run "Hello LLM" with OpeAI
+## How to run "Hello LLM" with OpenAI

+To run the "Hello LLM" with WatsonX you need to copy the `.env_sample`file in `.env` and add your IBM Cloud API Key to the `OPENAI_API_KEY` variable.
 Type the following command:
 ```
 cd lesson-1
-python3 ollama.py
+python3 myopenai.py
 ```

 ## How to run "Hello LLM" with LLama_cpp